 The firm provides contract warehousing and distribution services of finished pharmaceuticals (including category I-V) as well as other regulated products including biotech, medical devices, and biologics (animal plasma).
-The firm also provides storage of finished pharmaceuticals (including category I-V) for the firm also provides storage of finished pharmaceuticals (including category I-V) for the facility is equipped for storage of refrigerated (2-8°C) and frozen (-25 to -35°C) products.
+The firm also provides storage of finished pharmaceuticals (including category I-V) for firm the firm also provides storage of refrigerated (2-8°C) and frozen (-25 to -35°C) products.
 All registrations were verified as current.